MangoIV/dracuLad/buildguide.md

 - do it similar to the diode, first solder one pad, slide in the LED, solder the other 3 joints
 - be careful, those things are really heat sensitive

-## Third step install the pro micros
+## Third step: install the pro micros
 - before installing the pro micro, flash it with the right firmware which can be found on my fork of the qmk firmware on the branch "draculad"
 - the pro micro headers/sockets should be in the outlines marked on the PCB
 - I strongly recommend socketing your pro micros or pro micro clone